TwiN/skraid/README.md

 ## Glossary
 - **blocklist**: A global ban list maintained by the bot's maintainer.
 - **allowlist**: A per-guild list of user ids.
 Used only in case Skraid has banned a user whom you believe is a legitimate user.
+- **forbidden words**: A list of words that, if detected, will alert or act on the user who sent the message.